 PPC click-through rate is the rate at which your PPC ads are clicked.
-This number is the percentage of people who view your ad (impressions) and then actually go on to click the ad (clicks).
+This number is the percentage of people who view your ad (impressions) who then actually go on to click the ad (clicks).
 The formula for CTR looks like this:

 (Total Clicks on Ad) / (Total Impressions) = Click-Through Rate

 Generally, you can view your click-thru rate within the dashboard of your PPC account.
 A high CTR means that a high percentage of people who see your ad click it.

 Click-through rate is important to your account because it directly affects your Quality Score.

 Google Ads and other search marketing platforms offer pricing discounts for ads that offer high relevance (read: make searchers happy).
 One means for doing this is to offer higher Quality Scores to ads with high Google Ads click-through rates:

 Additionally, if you are advertising on relevant queries, achieving a high click-through rate means that you are driving the highest possible number of people to your offering.

 This is a hotly debated topic: what is a good click-through rate?

 Average click-through rate will also vary by industry, and your expected CTR depends on your ad’s position, among other factors.
 We’ve collected benchmarks for average click-through rate in Google Ads over the years, and below you’ll find our latest data: